Employee and Company Documents

 My documents

-2. On the upper right corner, choose to either upload a link, create a folder or upload a document from your computer.
-You can also choose to drag and drop.
+2. In the top-right corner, choose to upload a link, create a folder, or upload a document .
+You can also drag and drop files directly.

 Profile folder